shonubijerry/way-farer/README.md

 * Users can login
 * Users can book a seat on a trip.
 * Users can delete their booking.
+* Users can view buses.
+* Users can view trips.
 * Users can view a list of filtered trips based on origin.
 * Users can view a list of filtered trips based on destination.
+* Users can view a list of filtered trips based on origin and destination.
 * Users can specify their seat numbers when making a booking.
 * Users can view available seats